MENTAL HEALTH GUIDE

 Listen and validate your child’s concerns and experiences

-When your child is feeling burnt out from their chronic illness, listen to their concerns, validate their feelings, and provide support.
+When your child is feeling burnt out from their chronic illness, listen to their concerns, validate their feelings and provide support.

 Help your child cope

+It’s okay for kids to see when you are sad.
 In fact, it is a great opportunity to model for them how to express emotions and lets them know that they can talk about negative feelings, too.
 Expressing emotions also allows a great opportunity to model coping skills and self-care.

 Keep a routine going for your child that helps them feel safe

-Establish appropriate limits, expectations, and consequences
+Establish appropriate limits, expectations and consequences

 Allow your child to have a say in their care, when reasonable